Query Syntax Help

 Notes

-banned:standard captures both cards banned from Standard play and cards that were never Standard-legal (e.g. draft-pack cards).
+banned:<format> captures both cards banned from play and cards that were never legal in that format (e.g. draft-pack cards).
 The card detail page distinguishes these as "Category 3 (Banned)" vs "Never Legal", but the query does not.

 Syntax